Have you ever looked at all of those bea-u-tiful infographics that other marketers are using and got a little envious?

 You could create something memorable if you had the right tools.

+And not all of us have access to a world-class designer.
 That’s why today, I’m going to reveal how you can get aboard the visualization marketing gravy train, where to find the best resources, and how to get graphics done without breaking the bank.

 Information Visualization Marketing

 Before we dig in, just why are images so dang appealing to us anyways?

 Images are powerful in a place as prone to sharing as the internet, and there are a few reasons why:

 - Convenience (perhaps the biggest reason of all)